About Snackbar Games

 Interested in joining the staff?
 Check out our Join Us page.

-Graham runs Snackbar’s editorial operations, coordinates the staff, edits the site’s content and hosts the podcast.
+Graham runs Snackbar’s editorial operations, coordinates the staff, edits the site’s content and hosts broadcasts.
 He also pens the Multitap and Gaijin Guide columns.
-When he’s not working for Snackbar, he’s a graphic designer, visual journalist and game design hobbyist.
+When he’s not working for Snackbar, he’s a graphic designer, visual journalist and game designer.
 He joined Snackbar in February 2007, and was named Editor-in-Chief in October 2012.

 Chris has been a writer for Snackbar since 2005, when the site merged with Disc Read Error.
 He has been a Nintendo fan ever since the days of Mega Man 2 and has fond memories of playing Atari 2600 games with his father before that.
 Every week he attends a local board gaming group, a source of many Unplugged features here at Snackbar.